Walter Höhndorf: World War I

 Höhndorf volunteered for aviation upon the outbreak of war.
 He was commissioned on 15 March 1915.
 He served most of that year as a test pilot for Siemens-Schuckert.
-In late 1915, he was assigned to Flieger-Abteilung (Flier Detachment) 12 to fly a single-seater; he shot down two Voisins a week apart, on 12 and 19 January 1916.
-After service with Flieger-Abteilung (Flier Detachment) 67, he moved on to Kampfeinsitzerkommando Vaux (Combat Single-Seater Command, Vaux) in April 1916.
+In late 1915, he was assigned to Flieger-Abteilung (Flier Detachment) 12 to fly a single-seater; he shot down two Voisins on 12 and 19 January 1916.
+After service with Flieger-Abteilung 67, he moved on to Kampfeinsitzerkommando Vaux (Combat Single-Seater Command, Vaux) in April 1916.
 Between 10 April and 19 July, he shot down seven more French airplanes.
-He received the Pour le Merite on 20 July 1916.
+He received the Pour le Mérite on 20 July 1916.
 He scored twice more in July, bringing his total to eleven.
 On 23 August, he was forwarded to Jagdstaffel 1 (Fighter Squadron 1).
 He scored his final victory with them, on 17 September 1916.

 The AEG D.I, which Höhndorf designed.

 After an assignment with Jagdstaffel 4, Höhndorf returned to test pilot duties, as well as instructing at Valenciennes.
 On 15 August 1917, he was selected to command Jagdstaffel 14.
 He died in a flying accident on 5 September 1917 while testing one of his own designs, the AEG D.I.